New York Workers Compensation Attorneys

 - Lost Wages — An employee who is unable to work because of a job-related injury or illness is eligible to receive partial compensation for lost wages.
 These benefits typically amount to two-thirds of the weekly wages depending on the state’s laws.

-- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in a total disability or a partial disability, although determinations of monetary awards vary from state to state.
+- Permanent Disability Benefits — Most states compensate workers left with a permanent impairment that results in total disability or partial disability, although determinations of monetary awards vary from state to state.

 Permanent total disability benefits are provided to workers who will never be able to return to any type of work due to a workplace injury or illness.
 These benefits are regular monetary payments that are a percentage of the workers’ wages at the time of the injury.
 A permanent partial disability is a physical impairment that permanently affects one or more parts of the body but does not prevent an individual from returning to some form of employment.
 Benefits for these disabilities are awarded in either a lump-sum payment or paid over time.

 - Death benefits –If a worker is killed on the job or dies from complications of a job-related injury or illness, his or her family members may be entitled to collect benefits.

 What should I do if I am injured at work?